RavinSG/obsidian-cyber/Data Governance.md

 ### Data stewards

 Data stewards are individuals who *carry out the intent of the data controller* and are delegated responsibility from the controller.

+**Data owner**: The data owner is accountable for specific data, so this person is often a senior officer of the organisation.

+**Data controller**: A data controller manages the processing of the data.
+For example, a payroll department would be a data controller, and a payroll servicing company would be the data processor.

+**Data steward**: The data steward manages access rights to the data.
+In this example, the IT team would be the data steward.

+**Data processor**: The data processor is often a third-party that processes data on behalf of the data controller.